Cabernet Franc

 kab-er-nay fronk

-Cab Franc is a parent grape of Merlot, Cabernet Sauvignon, and Carménère and gives them a hint of mint or green bell pepper.
-It can be lighter or bolder depending on where it’s grown, but it is always tasty.
+Cabernet Franc is a parent grape of Merlot, Cabernet Sauvignon, and Carménère and gives them a hint of mint or green bell pepper.
+Depending on where it grows, it can be lighter or bolder, but it is always tasty.

 Also known as: Breton, Bouchet